Gypsy Caravan (2)

 About Fernwood Glamping

 Glamping only.
-The shepherd's hut and gypsy caravan sleep 2 adults and up to 2 children.
+The shepherd's hut and gypsy caravan sleep 2 adults and up to 2 children (4-10 ideal because of bed length).
 Sorry, no dogs permitted.
+No pup tents or additional camping possible.
+We ask guests not to play music outside and for quiet after 10pm.

 On the edge of the New Forest National Park, Fernwood has plenty on the doorstep, including a wealth of cycling and walking trails – stay quiet to spot wild ponies and deer.
 If you struggle to find them on your bike though, try heading to the New Forest Safari in Burley or the deer feeding station in Bolderwood – both a short drive away.
 Lyndhurst (02380 282269) is seen as the central town for the New Forest, with extra tourist info if you need.
 Alternatively, it's a very easy drive through Ringwood to Bournemouth and the coast.
 Passing Go Ape!
 (08456 439215) en route – a good, organised family day out – or continue to the beaches and the magnificent sandbanks peninsula.
 A favourite recommendation from Fernwood is to visit Hengistbury Head (01202 451618), with a visitors centre and a train which can take you back at the end of the day.